All Episodes

 Now, given the fact that about 80% of people with an identifiable party preference grow up to vote the same way as their parents, this gap translates into lots more Republicans than little Democrats to vote in future elections.

-Over the past 30 years, this gap has not been below 20%, explaining to uh a large extent the current ineffectiveness of liberal youth voter campaigns today.
+Over the past 30 years, this gap has not been below 20%, explaining to a large extent the current ineffectiveness of liberal youth voter campaigns today.

-I find this very interesting because you know, every four years we've got this rock the vote business, or we'll have P. Diddy, whatever he calls himself now out there with a t-shirt out, there's a voter die going to the Democrat convention.
+You know, every four years, we've got this rock the vote business, or we'll have P. Diddy, whatever he calls himself now out there with a t-shirt out there, say, voter die going to the Democrat convention.

-And when it doesn't happen, they well, the Republicans scared the senior citizens, and there are of course more of them, they've got more of a vested interest and so forth.
+And there, of course, more of them, and they've got more of a vested interest and so forth.

-Now alarmingly, for the Democrats, the gap is widening at a bit more than half a percentage point per year, meaning that today's problem is nothing compared to what the future will most likely hold.
+Now, alarmingly, for the Democrats, the gap is widening at a bit more than half a percentage point per year, meaning that today's problem is nothing compared to what the future will most likely hold.

-Consider future presidential elections in a swing state like Ohio, and assume that the current patterns in fertility continue.
+Consider future presidential elections in a swing state like Ohio and assume that the current patterns in fertility continue.

-A state that was split 50-50 between left and right in 2004 will tilt right in 2012 by 54 to 46%.
+A state that was split 50-50 between left and right in 2004 will tilt right in 2012 by 54 to 46 percent.

-By 2020, it'll be certifiably right wing, 59 to 41.
+By 2020, it'll be certifiably right-wing, 59 to 41.

-Now, this is statistics.
+Now, this is statistic.

-Yes, Mr. Sturtley, a uh question.
+Yes, Mr. Certainly, a question.

 Exactly right.

-Uh, and they are promoting it.
+And they are promoting it.

 Abortion is a birthright to Democrats.